 What interesting habits does it have?
-Jumping spiders have eyes like wide-angle motion detectors which sense motions from the side and behind.
-Jumping spiders have a nearly 360-degree view of the world.
+Jumping spiders have eyes like wide-angle motion detectors which sense motion from the side and behind.
+They have a nearly 360-degree view of the world.

 Funnel Web Spider Identification

-However, the funnel-web spiders you are likely to encounter are completely harmless, and eat so many flies, centipedes, and other crawling things that you really should give them a medal, not squash them with a handful of kleenex.
-They make cool webs that have a characteristic funnel shape in the middle where the spider hides, rushing out to grab any insect that happens to fell into its sticky, spreading net.
+However, most funnel-web spiders you are likely to encounter are completely harmless and eat so many flies, centipedes, and other crawling things that you really should give them a medal instead of squashing them with a handful of kleenex.
+They make cool webs that have a characteristic funnel shape in the middle where the spider hides, rushing out to grab any insect that happens to fall into its sticky, spreading net.

 Funnel Web Spider Facts

 Is the spider dangerous?
-Yes.
-Funnel web spiders produce a venom that can have a devastating effect on humans.
+Some are.
+Some types of funnel web spiders produce a venom that can have a devastating effect on humans.

 Where does it live?
-Funnel webs live all over the world, but the dangerous species are confined to Australia.
+Funnel webs live all over the world, but the dangerous ones are only found in Australia.